Current planned works

 What to expect:

-- Work hours will be 7 am to 5 pm, possibly Saturdays between 7 am and 1 pm.
+- Work hours will be Monday to Friday 7 am to 5 pm, possibly Saturday between 7 am and 1 pm.

 - Please do not use on-street parking during work hours.